RunKingProgram/Hi-GLMM/README.md

 ####Manh

 logicals.
-If TURE, Q-Q plot would be drawn.
+If TURE, Manh plot would be drawn.

 ## 3.Example